-Chapter \coprod .
-Observations on the three worldly attainments of Virtue, Weal Love.

-- " III.
-On the study of the Sixty-four Arts. - " IV.
-On the Arrangements of a House, and Household Furniture; an the Daily Life of a Citizen, his Companions, Amusements, &c - \underline{V} .
-About classes of Women fit and unfit for Congress with the Ci
+Chapter II.
+Observations on the three worldly attainments of Virtue, Wealth and Love.
+"III.
+On the study of the Sixty-four Arts."
+IV.
+On the Arrangements of a House, and Household Furniture; and about the Daily Life of a Citizen, his Companions, Amusements, &c.
+"V. About classes of Women fit and unfit for Congress with the Citizen, and of Friends, and Messengers.